Harvey Weinstein Pleads Not Guilty To Rape Charges

 Dozens of women, including famous actresses, have accused Weinstein of persistent sexual misconduct.

-But the district attorney in Manhattan filed criminal charges stemming from "forcible sexual acts against two women" in New York.
+The district attorney in Manhattan filed criminal charges stemming from "forcible sexual acts against two women" in New York.

-One woman, who has not publicly been identified, told investigators that Weinstein raped her in a hotel room in 2013, The Associated Press reports.
+One of the women, who has not publicly been identified, told investigators that Weinstein raped her in a hotel room in 2013, The Associated Press reports.

 The other woman, Lucia Evans, a former actress, has gone public with her account, telling The New Yorker that Weinstein forced her to perform oral sex on him at his office in 2004.